What Are the Real Closing Costs When Switching Mortgage Lenders in Canada?

 The practical approach

-Know your charge type before you start shopping.
-If you have a collateral charge, factor those legal costs into your savings calculation from the beginning rather than discovering them after you have already committed to a new lender.
+If you have a collateral charge, factor those legal costs into your savings calculation from the beginning rather than discovering them after you have already committed to a new lender. - Step 2

-Get the penalty in writing if you are considering a mid-term move.
 Not an estimate, not a phone quote you noted down — a written statement from your lender.
-That is the number you calculate against.
+That is the number you calculate against. - Step 3

 Keep reading